zuckung/endless-sky-plugins/README.md

 <br>

-Adds 9 new start options with different ships, background storys, credits and debts.<br>
+Adds 9 new start options with different ships, background stories, credits and debts.<br>

 <br>